Elaine-Yuetong/W1_model/FREE_CASH_FLOW.md

 **What LLM must extract from footnotes:**
 - Deferred tax expense / benefit (from income tax footnote — semi-structured, sometimes tagged)
-- Gains on asset sales (from income statement and MD&A — same as Leverage Formula 2 non-recurring gains)
+- Gains on asset sales (from income statement and MD&A — See LEVERAGE.md → Section "Where it lives" → Item 2d (Non-Recurring Gains) — apply identical extraction; LLM reads MD&A Results of Operations)
 - Dividends paid (from financing section of cash flow statement — semi-structured)
 - Share buybacks classified as recurring vs opportunistic (from MD&A capital allocation discussion — unstructured; LLM judgment required)